 HE PPDU formats

-Four HE PPDU formats are defined: HE SU PPDU, HE MU PPDU, HE ER SU PPDU and HE TB PPDU.
+In HE PHY four HE PPDU formats are defined: HE SU PPDU, HE MU PPDU, HE ER SU PPDU and HE TB PPDU.
 The HE NDP PPDU is a variant of the HE SU PPDU and the HE TB NDP feedback PPDU is a variant of the HE TB PPDU.

-The format of the HE SU PPDU is defined as in Figure 28-8 (HE SU PPDU format).
+These two PPDU variants are defined in 28.3.16 (HE sounding NDP PPDU) and 28.3.17 (HE TB NDP feedback PPDU).The format of the HE SU PPDU is defined as in Figure 28-8 (HE SU PPDU format).
 This PPDU format is used for SU transmission and, in this format, the HE-SIG-A field is not repeated.